sydsailors/ml-02-features/docs/index.md

 information that could improve future model predictions while avoiding target leakage.

-This project helped my understanding of the early stages of the maching learning workflow.
+This project helped strengthen my understanding of the early stages of the maching learning workflow.
 These skills are applicable to many real world problems such as estimating home prices and vehicle values.